anisham25/novadebate/site/instructors/sam-chen.md

   During this competitive season, I've broken at tournaments like Grapevine, Princeton, Apple Valley, Milo, and Lexington, amassing 4 bids (1 gold, 3 silvers) to the Tournament of Champions.
-I reached semifinals at Lexington and was ranked as the top speaker at Milo and the second best speaker at the Sunvitational tournament.
+I reached semifinals at Lexington and was ranked as the top speaker at Milo.
 As one of the debate team captains, I have experience working with younger debaters and organizing practice.
 I love narrative debate, weighing, analyzing speeches, and maximizing rebuttal efficiency; I have experience in lay debate,  progressive argumentation, and even congress (ewwww).
 Outside of debate, I enjoy playing violin, running, and listening to wayyy too basic music.
-Also, I'm very down to play minecraft with fellow debaters.
 I can't wait to instruct y'all !! :))
 name: Sam Chen
 created-on: 2022-02-27T16:39:20.952Z
 updated-on: 2022-02-27T16:39:20.960Z